-Evaluation is an integral part of public involvement, and is discussed in the next section Review, Evaluation and Revision of the Public Participation Plan.
-Updates that follow an evaluation will be reviewed by the PAC and the TAC, advertised in the newspaper, posted on the website, and publicly discussed to encourage both comments and suggestions.
-There will be a 45-day comment period prior to public hearing by the Policy Committee.
-Comments received will be responded to and kept on file with the final document.
+Evaluation is an integral part of public involvement and is discussed in the section Evaluating Public Participation Plan & Activities.
+Updates that follow an evaluation will be posted on the web site, reviewed by the TAC and the PAC, noticed to the local media, and publicly discussed to encourage both comments on proposed amendments and suggestions for additional amendments.
+There will be a 45-day comment period prior to a public hearing by the Policy Committee.
+Comments received will be responded to and included in the final document.